+- a.
+Click

 - b.
-Type the key and value. - c.
-Repeat the same steps to enter more arguments as needed. - To remove any existing argument, click adjacent to it.
+Type the key and value.

+- c.
+Repeat the same steps to enter more arguments as needed.

+■ To remove any existing argument, click

 Note: The above default arguments will be overridden by new arguments specified with the "Start with Arguments" command or with any Lua-script-related event rule.
-See Manually Starting or Stopping a Script (on page 383) or Start or Stop a Lua Script (on page 341).
+See Manually Starting or Stopping a Script (on page 391) or Start or Stop a Lua Script (on page 351).